 We also have two high-speed USB 3.0 ports on the NVIDIA Shield Pro, which lets you connect any storage media to it and watch content directly.

-The Nvidia Shield also supports 4K HDR with Dolby Vision, giving you an immersive experience while watching your favourite movies and TV shows.
+The Nvidia Shield also supports 4K HDR with Dolby Vision, giving you an immersive experience while watching your favorite movies and TV shows.
 The Dolby Atmos puts you right inside the action with its surround sound technology.

 The Shield Pro also shows you your content better than its competition with its ability to upscale the picture up to 4K using AI, which gives you a better visual fidelity.